98Router/mygit/readme.txt

 he is a good boy

-she is a bad girl
+she is a good girl

 they are good friend